 - In a large skillet, preheat 2 tablespoons of oil to medium for a few minutes.
 Drain all of the water from tomatillo/chile mixture, reserving 1/2 a cup liquid.
 Transfer to the blender, add reserved cooking liquid, chicken bouillon and salt to taste.
 Blend on high until smooth.

-- Pour into hot skillet.
+- Pour salsa into hot skillet.
 When salsa comes to a boil, reduce heat add cheese slices and cook for 2 to 3 minutes.
-Divide the chips into 4 shallow bowls, then divide the salsa/cheese mixture over chips.
-Garnish with pickled red onions and cilantro.
+Divide the previously fried chips into 4 shallow bowls, then divide the salsa/cheese mixture over chips.
+Or go traditional and toss the chips in the warm salsa in the skillet.
+Divide onto plates and garnish with, crumbled cheese, crema, pickled red onions and cilantro.
 Serve right away.
-Yields 4 appetizer servings.